AndrewIrwin/mmab-www/content/sections/about.md

 in Halifax, Nova Scotia, Canada.
 Members are affiliated with [Oceanography](https://www.dal.ca/faculty/science/oceanography.html) and the [Mathematics and Statistics](https://mathstat.dal.ca/) departments.
+We are members of the [Statistical Ecology Lab - SEaDAL](https://www.stat-ecol-dal.com/) at Dalhousie University.
 The lab was located at and generously supported by [Mount Allison University](https://www.mta.ca/) from 2004-2018.